Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 One of the main attractions in Alsisar is the Alsisar Mahal, a majestic palace-turned-hotel that offers a glimpse into the grandeur of the region's past.
 The palace is known for its intricate architecture, stunning courtyards, and luxurious accommodations.

-On arrival in Alsisar, transfer to Hotel and check-in.
+On arrival in Alsisar, transfer to Hotel and Check-In.

-Later in the evening, walk around the village of Alsisar and explore the rural lifestyle in the region.
+Later in the evening, walk around the village Alsisar and explore the rural lifestyle in the region.

 Overnight at the Hotel in Alsisar.